 Evolution of Car Security Systems

-Car thieves have existed for as long as cars have.
+Car theft has existed for as long as cars themselves.

-Of course, not everyone is looking to compromise your car.
-But it can’t hurt to have systems in place to dissuade thieves and even recover your vehicle in the case that it’s been stolen.
+Of course, not everyone is looking to compromise your car, but it never hurts to have systems in place to deter thieves or even recover your vehicle if it’s stolen

 Stolen vehicle